 A point to remember as we go on with this story: EVERYONE in this story is AWFUL.
 And György Thurzó is THE WORST ONE OUT OF EVERYONE.

-** A note on György Thurzó: He had also fought in battle alongside Ferenc Nádasdy, was perhaps even more thoroughly educated than Elizabeth or Ferenc had been, and was A HORRIBLE, HORRIBLE PERSON.
+** A note on György Thurzó: He, along with John Smith, had also fought in battle alongside Ferenc Nádasdy, was perhaps even more thoroughly educated than Elizabeth or Ferenc had been, and was A HORRIBLE, HORRIBLE PERSON.
 To compare him to a fictional character, he’s like if Littlefinger from Game of Thrones had been also incredibly wealthy and powerful, far more evil, and somehow even more ruthless.
 By the time he set his sights on destroying Elizabeth Báthory, he had left a string of ruined nobles behind him — most of whose possessions and property he himself had taken over because he was AWFUL.
 But at the same time, everyone around him also seem to have been awful, so he was just sort of the being at being the worst, if you see what I mean.

 ** ALSO!!
 A note in 17th century Hungarian law: basically, it was not against the law to mistreat or even kill lower-class people such as servants.
 This is a horrible law OBVIOUSLY but also just bear that in mind as things unfold.
 Like, likely lots of rich people were responsible for the deaths of lots of poorer people, and while awful it was not against the laws of the time.
 This isn’t the story of some morally upright person storming in and demanding a change to this law in order to protect lower class people from murder.
 This is the story of Thurzó sneakily finding a way to condemn Elizabeth for allegedly killing people, even though that act itself wasn’t illegal, and finding a way that her downfall would make him more rich and powerful.
 So nobody’s goals here are HONORABLE.

 Despite it being totally legal for rich people to kill poor people, Elizabeth seems to have suspected what Thurzó was up to because she went to a local authority with the mother of a servant who’d died in her care to explain that the girl had been ill.
 Now this is interesting because, as noted above, it wasn’t at all illegal for Elizabeth to have killed this girl in the first place, so why would she go to the trouble of stating her innocence?
 Also, if anyone dared to bring charges against Elizabeth, she was so rich she could counter-sue and/or have that person killed, so why would she have been concerned someone was bringing charges against her?
-But then we look at the three-dimensional chess Thurzó was up to, and it all makes a bit more sense.
+But then we look at the four-dimensional chess Thurzó was up to, and it all makes a bit more sense.

 See, despite Thurzó’s role as Palatine and his own personal wealth and power, Elizabeth was still richer and more powerful than he was.
 So he knew if he brought charges against her he’d be putting himself at risk from her counter-suing him.
 And so, Thurzó found a loophole in this law which was that, if a rich noble person was caught red-handed committing a crime, they could be punished without ever having to be put on trial.
 And so Thurzó began planting seeds for his masterwork, a really complicated and truly awful scheme to ruin Elizabeth Báthory’s reputation and steal all of her land and property.

 It was based on the old complaint about her servant Anna Darvulia, as well as other gossip he’d learned about regarding the allegedly cruel treatment of young female servants in the Báthory home.
 So the thing is that, pretty inarguably, some girls seem to have been treated poorly while employed in this home.
-I will note at this point that some people of lots of genders would have been treated poorly in a lot of other places in Renaissance Hungary too, because that’s just what this society was like.
+I will note at this point that lots of servants were treated poorly in a lot of other places in Renaissance Hungary too, because that’s just what this society was like.
 Remember the whole thing about how the rich people had to be extra-firm and cruel to their servants to prevent them from rebelling?
 That’s just kind of how everyone operated, not that that’s a good thing, but it means that the way servants were treated in Elizabeth’s home wasn’t necessarily wildly different from how they were treated elsewhere.
 BUT THEN AGAIN, the minister had written up his concerns about their mistreatment, which means maybe things were worse in her home than in other places.

 But then again, if it was just servants being killed, why would anyone be investigating that?
 Which is why that’s not what Thurzó began investigating her for; he alleged that she’d, yes, murdered lots of servants but also had murdered some wealthy girls, too.
 Luckily for him, Elizabeth (like other rich women did) had regularly taken in young noblewomen for the same sort of schooling and training that she herself had received as a teenager.
 If Thurzó was able to claim that Elizabeth had harmed — or even killed — one of these rich young women, that would be a crime he could prosecute her for.
 But, again, he had to somehow catch her in the act.